fempire/women-tech-speakers-organizers/README.md

 Also included in this list is a list of women who would LIKE to get involved & a list of PEOPLE that would like to help and mentor women.

 Add yourself or others by submitting a PR!
+Please add yourself alphabetically, per region.

 This list originally started from a [twitter list](https://twitter.com/ladyleet/lists/fempire) I keep - it's not complete, but it's a start if you'd like to follow!